 Speed, Energy, and Effectiveness

-Some species of hummingbirds have hearts that beat over 1,200 times per minute, and they inhale and exhale as much as 250 breaths per minute.
-Needless to say, this is a very speedy little bird.
+Some species of hummingbirds have hearts that beat over 1,200 times per minute.
+And they inhale and exhale as much as 250 breaths per minute!1 Needless to say, this is a very speedy little bird.

-A Few Words on Rest
+A Few Words on Rest…

 You may be a high-energy person who thrives on going, going, going.
-The hummingbird spirit reminds you to give yourself some down time.
-Rest and relaxation are essential for keeping yourself mentally, emotionally, and physically healthy.
-Remember to take the time to recharge so you can primed to accomplish your dreams.
+The hummingbird reminds you to give yourself some down time.
+Rest and relaxation are essential for being healthy – mentally, emotionally, and physically.
+Remember to take the time to recharge so you can be primed to accomplish your dreams.